Classic Maya collapse: Progression of the decline

 The Maya often recorded dates on monuments they built.
 Few dated monuments were being built circa 500 – around ten per year in 514, for example.
 The number steadily increased to twenty per year by 672 and forty by around 750.
 After this, the number of dated monuments begins to falter relatively quickly, collapsing back to ten by 800 and to zero by 900.
 Likewise, recorded lists of kings complement this analysis.
 Altar Q at Copán shows a reign of kings from 426 to 763.
 One last king not recorded on Altar Q was Ukit Took, "Patron of Flint", who was probably an usurper.
 The dynasty is believed to have collapsed entirely shortly thereafter.
 In Quirigua, 49 km north of Copán, the last king Jade Sky began his rule between 795 and 800, and throughout the Maya area all kingdoms similarly fell around that time.

 A third piece of evidence of the progression of Maya decline, gathered by Ann Corinne Freter, Nancy Gonlin, and David Webster, uses a technique called obsidian hydration dating.
 The technique allowed them to map the spread and growth of settlements in the Copán Valley and estimate their populations.
 Between 400 and 450, the population was estimated at a peak of twenty-eight thousand, between 750 and 800 the population then began to steadily decline.
 By 900 the population had fallen to fifteen thousand, and by 1200 the population was again less than 1000.

-Another piece of evidence used by historians to date the Classic Mayan decline is the absence of architecture in the central Maya area after 830.
+Another piece of evidence used by historians to date the Classic Mayan decline is the absence of new buildings in the central Maya area after 830.